buildwithmarcos/marcos-devops-labs/README.md

 # marcos-devops-labs

-A repo that tracks your DevOps journey, notes, labs, experiments, and weekly roadmap.
+A repo that tracks my DevOps journey, notes, labs, experiments, and weekly roadmap.

-# Marcos DevOps Journey

 This repo tracks my transition from desktop engineering & automation into DevOps / Platform Engineering.